(Click for the Solstice Website)

 Image created from a Photo by Phoenix

-Not only that, but it is one of the greatest honours of my life to be a part of this band, because it is so uniquely special.
+It is one of the greatest honours of my life to be a part of this band, because it is so uniquely special.
 Solstice is a rare thing indeed.

 Solstice has been described as a Progressive-Folk-Rock band which, unless you are a prog fan, might immediately put you off.
 That’s why I distrust genre descriptions because I don’t know anyone who hasn’t been completely blown away and spiritually uplifted after experiencing a Solstice performance, and I know many of them are hardly prog-rock fans.